ViktorZhurbin/js-notes/Objects/Objects.md

 let admin = user; // copy the reference
 ```
 Now we have two variables, each one with the reference to the same object.
-We can use any variable to access the cabinet and modify its contents:
+We can use any variable to modify object:
 ```js
 let user = { name: 'John' };
 let admin = user;